yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    need to modify the configuration.

-   When using Autotools, your recipe needs to inherit the :ref:`autotools <ref-classes-autotools>` class and your recipe does not have to contain a :ref:`ref-tasks-configure` task.
+   When using Autotools, your recipe needs to inherit the :ref:`autotools <ref-classes-autotools>` class and it does not have to contain a :ref:`ref-tasks-configure` task.
 However, you might still want to make some adjustments.
-For example, you can set
-   :term:`EXTRA_OECONF` or
-   :term:`PACKAGECONFIG_CONFARGS`
-   to pass any needed configure options that are specific to the recipe.
+For example, you can set :term:`EXTRA_OECONF` or :term:`PACKAGECONFIG_CONFARGS` to pass any needed configure options that are specific to the recipe.

 -  *CMake:* If your source files have a ``CMakeLists.txt`` file, then your software is built using CMake.
 If this is the case, you just need to modify the configuration.

-   When you use CMake, your recipe needs to inherit the :ref:`cmake <ref-classes-cmake>` class and your recipe does not have to contain a :ref:`ref-tasks-configure` task.
+   When you use CMake, your recipe needs to inherit the :ref:`cmake <ref-classes-cmake>` class and it does not have to contain a :ref:`ref-tasks-configure` task.
 You can make some adjustments by setting :term:`EXTRA_OECMAKE` to pass any needed configure options that are specific to the recipe.

    .. note::